HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-04-19-rule-based-stateful-testing.md

 [-1, 0, 0, 0, 0, 0, 0, -1, 0, 0, 0]
 ```

-Which doesn't satisfy the heap properrty because of that -1 far down in the list.
+Which doesn't satisfy the heap property because of that -1 far down in the list.

 I don't know about you, but I would never have come up with that example.
 There's probably
 a simpler one given a different set of operations - e.g. one thing that would probably improve